Claiming benefits if you have no recourse to public funds

 The Home Office can let you claim benefits for 3 months if:

-you came to the UK to be with your partner
+• you came to the UK on a partner or spousal visa

 Find specialist immigration advice through:

-Your advisor might tell you to complete a form on GOV.UK.
+Your adviser could help you to complete a form on GOV.UK

 When only one partner can claim benefits